Cortana (virtual assistant): Miscellaneous

-Cortana has a "do-not-disturb" mode in which users can specify "quiet hours", as was available for Windows Phone 8.1 users.
-Users can change the settings so that Cortana calls users by their names or nicknames.
-It also has a library of "Easter Eggs", pre-determined remarks.
+Cortana had a "do-not-disturb" mode in which users were able to specify "quiet hours", as was available for Windows Phone 8.1 users.
+Users were able to change the settings so that Cortana calls users by their names or nicknames.
+It also had a library of "Easter Eggs", pre-determined remarks.

 When asked for a prediction, Cortana correctly predicted the winners of the first 14 matches of the football 2014 FIFA World Cup knockout stage, including the semi-finals, before it incorrectly picked Brazil over the Netherlands in the third place play-off match; this streak topped Paul the Octopus who correctly predicted all 7 of Germany's 2010 FIFA World Cup matches as well as the Final.
-Cortana can forecast results in various other sports such as the NBA, the NFL, the Super Bowl, the ICC Cricket World Cup and various European football leagues.
-Cortana can solve mathematical equations, convert units of measurement, and determine the exchange rates between currencies including Bitcoin.
+Cortana was able to forecast results in various other sports such as the NBA, the NFL, the Super Bowl, the ICC Cricket World Cup and various European football leagues.
+Cortana was able to solve mathematical equations, convert units of measurement, and determine the exchange rates between currencies including Bitcoin.

 Integrations

+Microsoft integrated Cortana into numerous products such as Microsoft Edge.
+Microsoft's Cortana assistant was deeply integrated into the browser.
+Cortana was able to find opening hours when on restaurant sites, show retail coupons for websites, or show weather information in the address bar.
+At the Worldwide Partners Conference 2015 Microsoft demonstrated Cortana integration with products such as GigJam.
+Conversely, Microsoft announced in late April 2016 that it would block anything other than Bing and Edge from being used to complete Cortana searches, again raising questions of anti-competitive practices by the company.

+Microsoft's "Windows in the car" concept included Cortana.
+The concept makes it possible for drivers to make restaurant reservations and see places before they go there.

-Cortana can integrate with third-party apps on Windows 10 or directly through the service.
+Cortana was able to integrate with third-party apps on Windows 10 or directly through the service.
 Starting in late 2016, Cortana integrated with Microsoft's Wunderlist service, allowing Cortana to add and act on reminders.

 At Microsoft's Build 2017 conference, Microsoft announced that Cortana would get a consumer third-party skills capability, similar to that in Amazon Alexa.

-On February 16, 2018, Microsoft announced connected home skills were added for ecobee, Honeywell Lyric, Honeywell Total Connect Comfort, LIFX, TP-Link Kasa, and Geeni, as well as support for IFTTT.
+On February 16, 2018, Microsoft announced connected home skills were added for Ecobee, Honeywell Lyric, Honeywell Total Connect Comfort, LIFX, TP-Link Kasa, and Geeni, as well as support for IFTTT.
 At Microsoft's Ignite 2018 conference, Microsoft announced an Technology Adopters Program that Enterprises could build skills that could be developed and deployed into Azure tenants, accessible by organizational units or security groups.